 - The behavioral aspects of IT service desk metrics are overlooked.
 This is where metrics can drive the wrong behaviors, perhaps encouraging individuals to do things that drive personal rather than business success.
 Metrics can also pull IT staff in different directions, for example the tension between average call-handling time and first-contact resolution.

 - Industry benchmarks can lead to the wrong decisions.
 Benchmark data is often misleading – and your organization might not be “comparing apples with apples” because the benchmark and internal metric are not the same.
 For instance, the costs included in cost-per-incident.
 Or benchmark information might relate to organizations that are totally different to your own.
 Or it could be out of date.
 So, be careful with benchmarks.

-- The basket of metrics doesn’t change over time.
+- The basket of IT service desk metricss doesn’t change over time.
 When targets are consistently met, your organization might increase the targets.
 But do you ever pause to consider whether the chosen metrics still add value to both IT and the business?
 As business needs and expectations change, so should some of your IT service desk’s metrics – otherwise you’re potentially measuring the wrong things and, if you measure the wrong things, then you’ll get better at the wrong things.

 It’s not rocket science!
-Flip the above mistakes into positive performance management approaches, or tips, i.e.:
+Flip the above IT service desk metrics mistakes into positive performance management approaches, or tips, i.e.:

-- Use metrics for productive reasons, such as driving improvement
+- Use IT service desk metrics for productive reasons, such as driving improvement

 - Use only the metrics you need and report on only what’s needed

 - Understand the context of metrics and how different metrics are related

 - Look to trends for greater insight and inspiration